Till, bruised and bitten to the bone

 - The Gekkaja is a polearm with a viciously sharp, crescent moon-shaped blade, which can flash-freeze anything it comes into contact with.

-- Also, when particularly irritated (or in the need for a weapon) the only weapon Soun Tendo will reach for is a yari-style spear.
+- Also, when particularly irritated, the only weapon Soun Tendo will reach for is a yari spear.
 He may bring out a naginata when in full samurai regalia.
 Actually, in one episode of the anime, at least, he is shown wielding a sword, and in at least one other he is shown with two sheathed swords at his hip.
 He's also used a bow and arrows in at least the manga as well.

-- In another of Takahashi Rumiko's works, InuYasha, the leader of the Shichinentai, Bankotsu, wields a halberd named Banryu.
-Princess Abi wielded a chinese type halbeard made from Naraku's bones and the filler provides us with the Naginata of Kenkon ("Kenkon" literally means Heaven and Earth and is meant to symbolize the whole universe.)
+- In another of Takahashi Rumiko's works, InuYasha, the leader of the Shichinentai, Bankotsu, wields a polearm named Banryu.
+It resembles a nagamaki but its blade is straight.
+Princess Abi wielded a trident made from Naraku's bones, and the filler provides us with the Naginata of Kenkon ("Kenkon" literally means Heaven and Earth and is meant to symbolize the whole universe.)

 - In Utawarerumono, Benawi is known for using a halberd in battle.